 Wisconsin Department of Public Instruction

-The Wisconsin Department of Public Instruction does not require approval of out-of-state online educator programs.
-Therefore, The Ohio State University may offer the online Master of Learning Technologies, Master of Arts in Art Education, Associate of Arts in Early Childhood Development and Education (ECDE), and Core Practices in World Language Education programs to students located in Wisconsin.
+Ohio State may offer the online Master of Learning Technologies, Master of Arts in Art Education, Associate of Arts in Early Childhood Development and Education (ECDE), Core Practices in World Language Education Certificate and Advanced Chemistry Knowledge Certificate programs to students located in Wisconsin.

-The online ECDE program leads to Associate Licensure in Pre-Kindergarten Education and prepares completers to teach in childcare, pre-schools, and pre-k programs within a school district in Ohio.
-Wisconsin does not offer an equivalent associate pre-k license.
-A bachelor’s degree is required for pre-k teacher licensure in Wisconsin.
-However, the online ECDE program could qualify completers for other early childhood roles in Wisconsin if all other criteria are met.
+The online ECDE program leads to Associate Licensure in Pre-Kindergarten Education and prepares completers to teach in childcare, pre-schools, and pre-K programs within a school district in Ohio.
+Wisconsin does not offer an equivalent associate pre-K license.

-The online Master of Arts in Art Education, Masters of Learning Technologies, and Core Practices in World Language Education programs do not lead to initial or additional teacher licensure in Ohio or Wisconsin.
+The online Master of Arts in Art Education, Masters of Learning Technologies, Core Practices in World Language Education Certificate, and Advanced Chemistry Knowledge Certificate programs are not designed to meet educational requirements to apply for initial or additional teacher licensure or certification.